 New courses added every month!

-Peace of Mind Parenting with Dr. Rebecca Branstetter will also give you confidence that you're doing it right, even when everything else seems to be going wrong.
+Parenting in a Pandemic with Dr. Rebecca Branstetter will also give you confidence that you're doing it right, even when everything else seems to be going wrong.

 Rebecca Branstetter, Ph.D., is a school psychologist, speaker, and author on a mission to help children be the best they can be in school and in life by supporting educators and families with the skills they need to communicate, connect, and cope.
 She is also the co-creator of the “Make It Stick Parenting” course, which provides parents with tools to build their child’s social-emotional learning, and the founder of The Thriving School Psychologist Collective, an online community dedicated to improving mental health and learning supports in public schools.